Recently, I unveiled my Ultimate List of Ways to Save Money. It’s a growing list of all the ways I talk about saving money around the house.

 - 1 pre-made refrigerated whole wheat pizza dough (bought on clearance for $1)

 This turned out so delicious that I’m kicking myself for not buying all of the pizza dough on clearance that day.
 I forgot you can freeze this stuff.
+It was so yummy, and I truly did not feel like I was eating old food at all.

 Latest posts by Lena Gott (see all)